michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 }
 {% endhighlight %}

-For added isolation, you could create a project just for your `Profile` configurations.
-Using profiles helps keeps your configurations more manageable as your application grows.
+For added isolation, we can create a project just for our `Profile` configurations.
+Using profiles helps us keep configurations more manageable as our application grows.

 # Dependency Injection

-Dependency injection is baked into ASP.NET Core, but to use AutoMapper with it you'll need additional configuration and an additional Nuget package.
-Add the
+Dependency injection is baked into ASP.NET Core, but to use AutoMapper with it we'll need additional configuration and an additional Nuget package.
-`AutoMapper.Extensions.Microsoft.DependencyInjection` to your ASP.NET Core project.

 {% highlight PS %}
 Install-Package AutoMapper.Extensions.Microsoft.DependencyInjection